KERELKO/Django-news-app/README.md

 You can install project with
 `git clone https://github.com/KERELKO/Django-news-app`
 To use all features of the project you can use docker compose
 `docker compose up`

+> [!NOTE]
-If you use docker compose, then project works in production mode, where DEBUG=False,
+> If you use docker compose, then project works in production mode, where DEBUG=False,
-if you want to change it, you can do it directly in settings.prod or in docker-compose.yaml
+> if you want to change it, you can do it directly in settings.prod or in docker-compose.yaml

 ## About improvements
 The main aspect that can be improved in this project is the frontend.